 Recent reports have shown that drinking hot coffee in plastic cups can harm your health.
 This blog post will look at the risks associated with consuming hot beverages in plastic cups and explore what alternatives you may have.

-As long as you get a safe and tasty coffee drink, coffee makes life easier and transforms the working style.
+As long as you get a safe and tasty coffee drink, coffee makes life easier and transforms your working style.
 Unfortunately, many factors can make things end badly while making and drinking coffee.
 The brewing time, the proportion of water, and most importantly, the coffee cup’s particular material.
-You may be endangering your health greatly if you use a plastic cup for coffee.
+You may endanger your health greatly if you use a plastic cup of coffee.

 Plastic is a huge family of polymers with many shapes and products.
 However, both Bisphenol A, Polyvinylchloride, etc., are usually used to make liquid containers, coffee makers, bottles, and plastic coffee cups.

 These plastic products appear to produce the base plastic content, and these substances eventually end up within your cups.
 This problem can worsen with warm liquids in a plastic container, such as hot water.
 In fact, by putting beverages like coffee and other liquids, which are at high temperatures, into the vessels, the rate at which the base material is produced will increase by up to fifty-five percent.

 It means that when you pour any liquid that emits steam, the plastic cup will release the plastic additives.
 Similarly, after mixing with hot drinks in plastic cups, the additives from the cup can enter your body.

 Plastic coffee cups made with Bisphenol-A(BPA) are not ideal for warm or hot liquids.
 It will cause the BPA particles to be released into the liquids.
 Hence for hot beverages or snacks, avoid using plastic cups.
 If hot, alcoholic, or acidic products are kept inside the plastic cups, the effects are similar.